dimastatz/cloud-profiler/docs/ci_cd.md

 ## Objectives
-- Velocity: improve team's velocity by keeping a clean and healthy codebase.
+- Improve development velocity: allow development team to work efficiently and focus on adding new features by keeping a clean and healthy codebase.
-- Stability: improve system's stability by running fully automated CI/CD with regression tests
+- Allow deploying frequently: allow deploying frequent, small, and reversible changes to reduce the scope of a change.
+This results in easier troubleshooting and faster remediation.
+- Mitigate deployment risk: test changes and validate the results as soon as possible, to confirm new features and minimize the risk and impact of failed deployments.
 - Visibility: obtain a visibility on a current health state of the integration environment

+## Solution

-## CI/CD
+### CI/CD

 - Protect master: